MeydaWikaromah/Tugas_Sistem_Operasi/Tugas2_Bab1_ModernOperatingSystem.md

 from a register into memory.
 Other instructions combine two operands from registers, memory, or both into a result, such as adding two words and storing the result in a register or in memory.

 In addition to the general registers used to hold variables and temporary results, most computers have sev eral special registers that are visible to the programmer.
-One of these is the program counter, which contains the memory address of the next instruction to be fetched.
+One of these is the **program counter**, which contains the memory address of the next instruction to be fetched.
 After that instruction has been fetched, the program counter is updated to point to its successor.

-Another register is the stack pointer, which points to the top of the current stack in memory.
+Another register is the **stack pointer**, which points to the top of the current stack in memory.
 The stack contains one frame for each procedure that has been entered but not yet exited.
 A procedure’s stack frame holds those input parameters, local variables, and temporary variables that are not kept in registers.

-Yet another register is the PSW (Program Status Word).
+Yet another register is the **PSW (Program Status Word)**.
 This register contains the condition code bits, which are set by comparison instructions, the CPU priority, the mode (user or kernel), and various other control bits.
 User programs may normally read the entire PSW but typically may write only some of its fields.
 The PSW plays an important role in system calls and I/O.